MasoniteFramework/docs/creating-packages.md

 setup.py
 ```

-The `integration.py` file is important and should not be removed.
-This is the file that will be used when our users use the `craft publish` command.

-If we open this file we'll notice a single `boot()` function.
-Whenever the user \(the developer using Masonite\) uses the `craft publish testpackage` command, craft will execute `testpackage.integration.boot()` so it's wise to load anything you want to be executed on in this function.

-You'll notice a helper function imported for you at the top.
-This `create_or_append_config()` function does exactly what it says.
-It will take a config file from your package and put it into the project by either creating it \(if it does not exist\) or appending it \(if it does exist\).
-We'll talk about helper functions later on.

 #### Creating a Config Package

 Lets create a simple package that will add or append a config file from our package and into the project.